HHS-AHRQ/MEPS/Quick_Reference_Guides/README.md

 [<img src = "../_images/meps_erd.png" alt = "preview of ERD" width = 500>](meps_erd.pdf)

 ## File names
 [meps_file_names.csv](meps_file_names.csv) lists the names of the MEPS Public Use Files (PUFs).
 These can be helpful when users are downloading MEPS datasets programatically.

-Longitudinal files are split into separate columns, since these files span multiple years of data.
+[meps_longitudinal_file_names.csv](meps_longitudinal_file_names.csv) contains the names of the MEPS Longitudinal files, where each file contains multiple rounds for a single panel.

+> **Note**: Panels 23 and 24 were extended for 4 years of data collection, so these panels have 3-year and 4-year longitudinal files along with the typical 2-year files

 [![preview of file names](../_images/meps_file_names.png)](meps_file_names.csv)

 **Abbreviations used in file:**
 * CLNK:	Condition Event Link file
 * FS:	Food Security file
 * FYC: 	Full-Year-Consolidated
-* Long: Longitudinal
 * MOS:	Medical Organizations Survey
 * PIT:	Point-in-time
 * PMED:	Prescription Medicines